James Gray Turgeon: World War I

-British Columbia
+British Columbia politics

 Turgeon moved to British Columbia, he ran for a seat to the Legislative Assembly of British Columbia in the 1933 British Columbia general election as a candidate for the British Columbia Liberals in the riding of Vancouver East he was defeated only obtaining 16% of the vote and finishing in fourth place out of thirteen candidates.

 Two years later, Turgeon would run for a seat in the House of Commons of Canada in the 1935 Canadian federal election as a federal Liberal candidate.
 He defeated Incumbent John Fraser and three other candidates.

 Turgeon ran for a second term in the 1940 Canadian federal election.
 He won a hotly contested three-way race over Co-operative Commonwealth candidate William Irvine to hold his seat.

 The 1945 federal election would see Turgeon and Irvine face each other for the second time.
 This time Turgeon went down to defeat finishing a close second in the four-way race.

 After his defeat, Turgeon was appointed to the Canadian Senate on the advice of Prime Minister Mackenzie King on January 27, 1947.
 He designated his senate division as Cariboo, British Columbia.
 He would serve in the Senate until his death on February 14, 1964.